Integrating Signals with Cost Tracking

 - Set up your customer and order records

-Note: This feature is currently available in Python and Node.js SDKs only.
-Support for Go, Ruby, and Java is coming soon.
+Note: This feature is currently available in Python, Node.js, and Java SDKs.
+Support for Go and Ruby is coming soon.

 How It Works